 offices, in Kew, West London, is worthwhile in researching ancestors as it is possible to see and handle a wide range of documents, see regularly-changing exhibitions and relax in a bookshop and café.

 Four hundred miles north in Edinburgh, an exciting development is taking place for those researching their Scottish roots.
-A new Scottish family history centre creates a ‘one-stop-shop' for genealogy research in the centre of the capital by bringing together services currently provided separately by several organisations.
-Called the Scotland’s People Centre and expected to open in autumn 2007, it enables visitors to search records, trace their family tree, and get a glimpse into the richness of Scotland’s past.
+A new Scottish family history centre creates a ‘one-stop-shop’ for genealogy research in the centre of the capital by bringing together services currently provided separately by several organisations.
+Called Scotland People’s Centre it enables visitors to search records, trace their family tree, and get a glimpse into the richness of Scotland’s past.
 It includes exhibitions, search rooms, and retail spaces and is open to everyone.
-Scotland People

 But why is there such a growing interest in ancestral tourism?
 Perhaps it is something to do with an urge to return to our roots, a human homing instinct.
 In the words of Deirdre Livingstone, head of Project Jamestown at VisitBritain, "People want to see, touch and feel their past.
 To find and actually touch the gravestones of your ancestors is a powerful thing."